mtcute/mtcute/README.md

 ## features

-- 🍰 **simple**: mtcute hides all the complexity and provides a clean and modern API
+- 🍰 **simple**: mtcute hides all the complexity and provides a clean and modern api
-- ✨ **compatible**: mtcute supports almost everything Bot API does, and even more!
+- ✨ **compatible**: mtcute supports almost everything bot api does, and even more!
-- 🍡 **lightweight**: Running instance uses less than 50 MB of RAM.
+- 🍡 **lightweight**: running instance uses less than 50 mb of ram
-- 🛡️ **type-safe**: Most of the APIs (including MTProto) are strictly typed to help your workflow
+- 🛡️ **type-safe**: most of the apis (including mtproto) are strictly typed to help your workflow
-- ⚙️ **hackable**: Almost every aspect of the library is customizable, including networking and storage
+- ⚙️ **hackable**: almost every aspect of the library is customizable, including networking and storage
 - 🕙 **up-to-date**: mtcute uses the latest TL schema to provide the newest features as soon as possible

 ## cat in the readme 🐈